Wicca Book Reviews

 The Truth About Witchcraft Today

 A very generalized, but accurate look at witchcraft.
 The book focuses on Folk Magic and Wicca.
-Once you get over the fact that Cunningham insists that witchcraft is a term solely for folk magic and/or Wicca, you realize that it's a great source of general information on Wicca.
+Once you get over the fact that Cunningham insists that witchcraft is a term solely for folk magic and/or Wicca, you realize that it's a great source of general information on Wicca in the context of the time it was written.

 Cunningham's Book of Shadows: The Path of an American Traditionalist